josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 <CalloutPlusQuote>

-An LLM is a tool to grant an _ability_ without the requisite _expertise_; a web developer is somebody who possesses that expertise.
+An LLM is a tool to grant an _ability_ without the requisite _expertise_; a web developer is somebody who possesses that expertise, as it relates to building for the web.

 </CalloutPlusQuote>